JWST Cycle 1 Proposal Preparation

 Page limit restrictions

 The Cycle 1 proposal must be submitted electronically.
-The Astronomer's Proposal Tool (or APT) is the interface for all submissions for JWST.
+The Astronomer's Proposal Tool (APT) is the interface for all submissions for JWST.

 - An attached PDF file containing the Proposal Narrative.